alivinco/Blackflow/REDME.md

      dev_type (optional) - device type .
 Is used by configurator as topic generation helper .
      descr    (optional) - description .
 + configs - List of configurations needs to be set before an app can operate .
++ descr - Short description of the application.

 ### Simple app example :